 - Ready to apply?
 Learn more about the admission requirements and the application process for the DLiTE program.

 - Attend one of our Online Information Sessions and learn more!

 The DLiTE program meets all requirements of the Minnesota Professional Educator Licensing and Standards Board (PELSB) for licensure in the state of Minnesota.
 If you are living in another state and interested in seeking licensure in a state other than Minnesota, you will need to follow that state’s requirements for teacher licensure candidacy.
 Please contact the Department of Education in your state to learn about the requirements for licensure in your state.

-Attendance at in-person meetings is mandatory, and take place at North Hennepin Community College – Brooklyn Park, MN (Fall 2021 and Spring 2022).
+Attendance at in-person meetings is mandatory, and take place at North Hennepin Community College – Brooklyn Park, MN.
 We meet each August, December and May to start the courses and take each semester’s finals.
 The meetings typically run Friday-Sunday.

 Student teaching is completed in the last semester of the program and is done in-person in a K-6 public elementary school.
 Teaching assignments are given to students in areas near where they live.

 If you have questions regarding education transfer credits or need advising, please contact our DLiTE Advisor, Lisa Krall.
 Please be sure to view the Program of Study which lists the specific courses and credits, and check your transfer courses for equivalencies prior to making the call.
 Given the nature of this Minnesota state licensure program, it is rare for education courses to be transferred into the major without significant alignment in teaching standards.